ncbi/elastic-blast-docs/docs/source/configuration.rst

     Query sequence data for BLAST.

-    Can be provided as a local path or GCS bucket URI to a single file/tarball.
+    Can be provided as a local path or GCS or AWS bucket URI to a file/tarball.
+Multiple file can be provided as as space-separated list or in list files.
+Any file with extension ``.query-list`` is considered a list file, where each line contains a local path or a cloud bucket URI.

     * Default: None
     * Values: String